maslism/greek/content/fixed/literatura.md

 - [LSJ] = LIDDELL, Henry George a Robert SCOTT, JONES, Henry Stuart a Roderick MCKENZIE, ed. *A Greek-English Lexicon*.
 Oxford: Clarendon Press, 1996. [[online]](https://logeion.uchicago.edu/lexidium)
 - [Lep] = LEPAŘ, František, ed. *Nehomérovský slovník řeckočeský*.
 Mladá Boleslav: Karel Vačlena, 1892. [[scan]](http://librinostri.catholica.cz/vyhledat/Lepa%C5%99%20Franti%C5%A1ek)

+> _Two men wrote a lexicon,
+> Liddell and Scott;
+> One half was clever,
+> And one half was not.
+> Give me the answer, boys,
+> Quick to this riddle,
+> Which was by Scott
+> And which was by Liddell?_